bear-metal/bear-metal/source/_posts/2015-02-20-rails-garbage-collection-tuning-approaches.markdown

 oldmalloc_increase_bytes_limit: 39339204
 ```

+We can see a couple of interesting points here:

+* There is much less GC activity – only 44 rounds instead of 106.
+* Slot buffers are still decent for high throughput.
+(TODO: explain what this means and what data reveals it)
-Much less GC activity, decent slot buffers for high throughput and malloc limits and growth factors inline with actual app usage.
+* Malloc limits and growth factors are in line with actual app usage (TODO: what does this mean, how do you know they are inline?)

+Now it's your turn.

 ## Feel free to take your Rails app for a spin too!

-### 1. Add to your Gemfile
+### 1. Add to your Gemfile.

 ```bash
 gem 'tunemygc'
 ```

-### 2. Register your Rails application
+### 2. Register your Rails application.
 ```bash
 $ bundle exec tunemygc -r email@yourdomain.com
       Application registered.
 Use RUBY_GC_TOKEN=08de9e8822c847244b31290cedfc1d51 in your environment.
 ```
-### 3. Boot your App, we reccommend an optimal GC config when it ends
+### 3. Boot your app.
+We recommend an optimal GC configuration when it ends
 ```bash
 $ RUBY_GC_TOKEN=08de9e8822c847244b31290cedfc1d51 RUBY_GC_TUNE=1 bundle exec rails s
 ```